tatumamckinnis/Markov/docs/details.md

 ### The getRandomText() method

-This method should use the `HashMap` instance variable set during `setTraining()` and the `getFollows()` method to generate `length` words of random text one at a time according to the Markov model described in the intro section [What is a Markov Model?](#what-is-a-markov-model).
+This method should indirectly use the `HashMap` instance variable set during `setTraining()` since the code in `getRandomText` will call the `getFollows()` method to generate `length` words of random text one at a time according to the Markov model described in the intro section [What is a Markov Model?](#what-is-a-markov-model).

-You can use `BaseMarkov` as an example to adapt, for example, how to update the current `WordGram`, loop generating the random text, to see how to use the random number generator to get a random integer index up to a certain bound, etc. Like `BaseMarkov`, in the event that there is a `WordGram` with no word that follows (i.e., `getFollows()` returns an empty list), you should simply stop generating text.

-Note that, in order to adhere to the specification that `HashMarkov` should generate the same random text as `BaseMarkov` given the same random seed, **you will need to use the random number generator in the same way as `BaseMarkov`, so follow the `nextInt()` calls from `BaseMarkov` carefully.** In particular:
+Note that, in order to adhere to the specification that `HashMarkov` should generate the same random text as `BaseMarkov` given the same random seed, **you will need to use the random number generator in the same way as `BaseMarkov`.
-- Make one call to `nextInt()` at the beginning to get the initial random `WordGram`,
-- Make one call to `nextInt()` at every iteration of the main text generating loop.
-You need to generate a random word from the `getFollows` list, or stop if there is an empty list.

-Unlike `BaseMarkov`, Your implementation should *not* loop over the words of the training text again every time it generates a next word.
+*The easiest way to ensure this works?
+Simply copy the code from `BaseMarkov`, including the helper method `getNextWord`.
+Since that code depends on `getFollows`, which is different in `HashMarkov`, it should work as-is.

 ### The  getOrder() and setSeed() methods